 And that’s how you would go about creating web pages with ASP.NET and IronRuby.
 That’s already pretty cool, but there is an alternative to webforms.
 This alternative is called ASP.NET MVC and that’s what we’ll be talking about next.

-3..2 MVC new and improved
+3.6.2 MVC: using ASP.NET the new and improved way

-Very recently Microsoft has been building an MVC (Model-View-Controller) handler for ASP.NET.
+Very recently, Microsoft has been building an MVC (Model-View-Controller) handler for ASP.NET.
 Using an MVC approach to web development makes sense and improves testability.
 I think it’s always good to have better and easier ways to test your work.
 It also forces you to have a very clean separation of concerns.
 By that we mean maintaining your state in your models, often that state is persisted to the database.
 Views are representations or the components that display the data.
 And the Controller part takes care of handling user input, passing that on to the models and then it decides which view it’s going to render with the data it collected from the models.

 I personally have been developing applications with this methodology on .NET for the past 3 years and really like it.
 I definitely like the ASP.NET MVC Framework because it’s highly extensible.
 You have full control over how you want the MVC Framework to behave.
 And it integrates seamlessly with existing ASP.NET applications.
 You still get to use controls if you want to but there is no more ViewState and you don’t have to use them.
 There are already a couple of alternative view engines for the ASP.NET MVC Framework.
 These can be found in the mvccontrib project on codeplex.

 Now that we know what the MVC Framework is and how it’s a very nice way of implementing web applications.
 Let’s convert our previous webform page into an MVC page.

+[[content underdevelopment]]

-3. Summary
+3.7 Summary